Cincinnati–UCF football rivalry

 The Cincinnati–UCF football rivalry is an American college football rivalry between the University of Cincinnati Bearcats and University of Central Florida Knights.
 The rivalry dates to the first game between the teams in 2015.

-The schools have played in the same conference since 2013 when both joined the American Athletic Conference, and will continue when both schools begin play in the Big 12 Conference in 2023.
+The schools have played in the same conference since 2013 when both joined the American Athletic Conference, and has continued after both schools began play in the Big 12 Conference in 2023.
+However the game is not a protected matchup in the Big 12, so there will be seasons with no scheduled game.

 History

 In 2017, UCF was ranked No. 25th in the nation.
 McKenzie Milton blew up the Bearcats’ defense for 374 yards and five touchdowns through the first three quarters before torrential rain pounded Nippert Stadium, sending the teams to the locker room.
 The game was called after an hour and seven-minute delay and UCF was awarded the victory.

 In 2018, the Knights remained undefeated.
 UCF was ranked No. 11th overall in the Nation.
 National spotlight was on the game as the No. 19 Bearcats headed to Orlando for a prime time match up as ESPN College GameDay broadcast from UCF’s campus.
 UCF played in front of a sold-out crowd in the Bounce House.
 UCF went on to win 38–13, vaulting them to No. 8 in the nation and eventually winning the conference championship against Memphis.
+The season concluded with UCF defeating Auburn in the Peach Bowl and being selected by the Colley Matrix as the 2017 national champions.

-Cincinnati quarterback Desmond Ridder, stated "That game not only set me up for the future but being able to lead everyone else on the team and know there's going to be tough environments and tough situations that we’re going to play in but to stay calm and stay under control is the biggest things in those moments."
+Cincinnati quarterback Desmond Ridder stated "That game not only set me up for the future but being able to lead everyone else on the team and know there's going to be tough environments and tough situations that we’re going to play in but to stay calm and stay under control is the biggest things in those moments."

 In 2019, the Bearcats hung on for a 27–24 home victory against No. 18 UCF.
 This helped Cincinnati to a No. 17 ranking the following week.

 In 2020, Cincinnati was now undefeated since 2020 Birmingham Bowl, ranking them 7th in the country.
 The Bearcats ultimately came from behind and won 36–33 against the Knights.

+In 2021, Cincinnati came in the game against UCF ranked No. 3 in the AP Poll.
+In the end the Bearcats would defeat UCF 56-21.
+Cincinnati that season finished as the nation's only undefeated team in the regular season, and as the No. 4 seed in the College Football Playoff.

+In 2023, the first-ever Big 12 matchup, UCF defeated Cincinnati 28–26 through a game-winning onside kick.
+The victory marked UCF's first Big 12 win and snapped a five-game skid for the Knights in the rivalry.